 - Comfort: standing-room standard, not for big dogs or long legs

-Are stray dogs a problem in Albania?
+Are stray dogs a problem in Albania’s cities?

-Yes, but the picture is more nuanced than YouTube videos suggest.
-Cities run TNR programs — strays in Tirana and Sarandë are mostly neutered, vaccinated, and ear-tagged.
-Rural areas have less coverage.
-Most strays are docile and community-fed.
-Aggression is rare but real, particularly with packs at night or food-guarding mothers with puppies.
+Less than YouTube videos suggest.
+Cities run TNR programs, so strays in Tirana and Sarandë are mostly neutered, vaccinated, and ear-tagged — docile and community-fed.
+Rural areas have thinner coverage.
+Aggression is rare but real, mainly with packs at night or food-guarding mothers with puppies.
+The urban locals almost never approach; the tourists’ off-leash dogs always do.

 How to read the situation: